asm0dey/maven-to-gradle/slides.md

 ---

-# Here is what I know about you:
+# Here is what I know about your company:

 - You already use Gradle for your Android projects
 - You have one Java monorepo